pchemguy/RDVBA-Project-Utils/README.md

 *CollectFiles* gathers file information.
 *ProjectFilesImport* runs actual import, overwriting existing modules, and if "References.xsv" is found in the root, it will be applied as well.

+### Remove project node subtree

+*ProjectNodeSubtreeDelete* removes all modules, except for the document modules, from the project.

 ### Limitations

 At present, there are no tests in the project (there is a QSort test module, which is not related to the core functionality).
 I have interactively tested (running the snippets as indicated above) and verified functionality manually in Excel 2002/XP only, so reasonable caution should be exercised, especially with the import process, which overwrites any modules with the same name.

 The import procedure assumes that the file names match the name definition inside modules, and it deletes existing modules with conflicting names.
 Document modules cannot be created/removed via the VBComponents collection, and any such attempt causes an error, which is silently ignored.
 The import of a document module results in a standard class module being created and automatically renamed.
 The code from this module replaces the code-behind in the corresponding document module, and the "temporary" class module is then removed.
+The current implementation may result in duplicate modules for modules that cannot be deleted (opened modules?).

 One more feature, which is probably necessary but not yet implemented, is the addition/updating of the "'@Folder" annotation in the imported modules.

 [RDVBA]: https://github.com/rubberduck-vba